 - It's also pretty common (although not universal, due to being cultural rather than religious) for the women to avoid exposing their stomachs or backs.

-- Ancient Minoan artwork depicts women walking around in outfits that cover their legs, but leave their breasts exposed.
+- Ancient Minoan artwork depicts women walking around in outfits that cover their legs, but upper body coverings leave their breasts exposed.

 - Men of the Kapauku tribes of Papua New Guinea often wear nothing but penis-shafts, which will cover the penis (while often being comically oversized) but leave the testicles, buttocks and rest of the body exposed.

-- Until early 20th century, it was considered indecent for women to have their hair loose, and for men to go outside without a jacket, or other profession-appropriate cover for their shirt.
+- Until the early 20th century, it was considered indecent for women to have their hair loose, and for men to go outside without a jacket or other profession-appropriate cover for their shirt.
+It was even considered inappropriate for men to remove their jackets when indoors, except for reasons like excessive heat.

 - As recently as the 1990s, one company in London was notorious for instantly firing any of its [male] employees caught in the main elevator without their jackets.